codepath/android_guides/Using-the-RecyclerView.md

 ## Implementing Pull to Refresh

 The `SwipeRefreshLayout` should be used to refresh the contents of a `RecyclerView` via a vertical swipe gesture.
-See our detailed [RecyclerView with SwipeRefreshLayout](http://guides.codepath.com/android/Implementing-Pull-to-Refresh-Guide#recyclerview-with-swiperefreshlayout) guide for a step-by-step tutorial on implementing pull to refresh.
+See our detailed [[RecyclerView with SwipeRefreshLayout|Implementing-Pull-to-Refresh-Guide#recyclerview-with-swiperefreshlayout]] guide for a step-by-step tutorial on implementing pull to refresh.

 ## References